-Prospective trainees must:
+Prospective trainees must have:

-- hold a current medical
+- a current medical registration

 New and current trainees need to apply for Advanced Training each year.

 Advanced Training in Rheumatology requires 3 years (36 months) of full-time equivalent (FTE) training.